sommergeo/dimgul-input/docs/runoff_endless_experiment.md

 ### File Export

-Export simulated data to a structured file with the two columns ‘year’ and runoff (‘q’ or ‘qacc’), which is ready to use with the gully model
+Finally, we export the simulated data to a structured file with the two columns ‘year’ and runoff (‘q’ or ‘qacc’), which is ready to use with the gully model.

 ``` r
 # Export in [l/(m²s)]